ktortolini/red-planet/README.md

 ## 🔥 _Usage Information_

-Currently, the canvas displays a singular piece, purposefully chosen to introduce the concept and beauty of generative art, which is created through a combination of coding and user interaction.
-First, a blank canvas greets you ready to come alive as soon as you move your mouse.
-Each movement triggers unique iterations of the generative artwork.
+Currently, the canvas displays a singular piece, purposefully chosen to introduce programmatic three dimensional art, which is created through a combination of `p5.js` and `WEBGL`.
+First, a blank canvas greets you with a rotating sphere that evokes the red surface of `Mars`.
+Each movement reveals more of the texture that wraps the sphere.

 ## 🦕 _Deno Deployment_